porcinus/nc2png/README.md

 #### Cross-compile on Linux (Ubuntu Server):
 Everything done here using terminal.
 Require `make`, `git`, `tar`, `mingw-w64`, `mingw-w64-tools`, `unzip`, `dos2unix` packages to be installed.

-Required libraries urls may change without notice, if you get 404 errors, please check following website for updated versions:
+Since I do update this project when now need applies, some libraries urls may change over time, if you get 404 errors, please check following website for updated versions:
 - https://zlib.net/
 - https://sourceforge.net/projects/libpng/
 - https://github.com/libgd/libgd/

+Specific note: links are provided "as is".
+I you do have troubles sourcing files, please open a issue.

 ```
 cd $HOME
 mkdir work